 - Acts 18:8 “Crispus, the synagogue leader, and his entire household believed in the Lord; and many of the Corinthians who heard Paul believed and were baptized.”
 (NIV)

 Several Protestant traditions have a long history of baptizing infants, though their reasons for doing so aren’t the same as the Roman Catholic Churches’ reasons.
 Protestant denominations that have historically practiced baptizing infants include:

-These Protestant traditions disagree in other areas like salvation, for instance Methodists are Arminian, Presbyterian/Reformed are Calvinist, they are agree on the general parameters of baptizing infants.
+These Protestant traditions disagree in other areas like salvation; for instance, Methodists are Arminian, Presbyterian/Reformed are Calvinist, and they agree on the general parameters of baptizing infants.
 (Also see Do Baptists Believe in Predestination?)

-According to those who hold this view, baptism is the New Testament equivalent to Old Testament circumcision.
-They site Colossians 2:11-12, which parallels circumcision and baptism, for Scriptural support.
+According to this view, baptism is the New Testament equivalent to Old Testament circumcision.
+They cite Colossians 2:11-12, which parallels circumcision and baptism, for Scriptural support.

 “In him you were also circumcised with a circumcision not performed by human hands.
 Your whole self ruled by the flesh was put off when you were circumcised by Christ, having been buried with him in baptism, in which you were also raised with him through your faith in the working of God, who raised him from the dead” (emphasis added).